Tokelau: Solar power

 The goal of 100% renewable electricity was met on 7 November 2012, according to the Foreign Affairs Minister of New Zealand, Murray McCully.
-Previously electricity was generated using diesel generators and was only available about 16 hours/day.
+Previously electricity was generated using diesel generators and was only available about 16 hours per day.

 Three solar power stations with a total generation capacity of 930kWp were installed to provide 100% of current electrical demand from photovoltaics, with lead acid battery backup able to store around 8MWh.
 The first power station was completed in August 2012.
 In total, 4,032 solar panels are used and 1,344 batteries weighing 250 kg each.
 The systems are designed to withstand winds of 230 km/h.
 By 2011, Tokelau's electricity was 93% generated by photovoltaics, with the remainder generated from coconut oil.
 As of 2019, increased demand and degradation of batteries had led to increased need for backup power.
 Plans were made for an additional 210 kW of PV and close to 2MWh of lithium-ion battery capacity.